traktuner/networkShareMounter/README.md

 ### Hints

 - There is a `customNetworkShares` (both versions) array in the same defaults domain, that can be used to add additional shares by the user.
 - If you want to change the installation directory, go to **Build Settings** > **Deployment** > **Installation Directory**.
-But keep in mind that you also have to change the path of the LaunchAgent.
+But keep in mind that you also have to change the path of the LaunchAgent (command line version).
-- The App version (*Network Share Mounter*) has a few additional attributes:
+- The full App version (*Network Share Mounter*) has a few additional attributes:
    - `autostart`(default: `false`): if set, the app will be launched on user-login
    - `canQuit`(default: `true`): if set, the user can quit the app
-- If you don't want to use a configuration profile to distribute the array of shares, this command could be interesting for:
+- If you don't want to use a configuration profile to distribute the array of shares, this command could be used to configure the app for "personal" use:

 ```sh
 defaults write <your defaultsdomain> networkShares -array "smb://filer.your.domain/share" "smb://filer2.your.domain/home/Another Share/foobar" "smb://home.your.domain/%USERNAME%"